$L^2$ geometry of hyperbolic monopoles: Killing spinors and pluricomplex structures

 \section{Killing spinors and pluricomplex structures}

 The gauge fixing condition \eqref{gauge fixing} was motivated by a connection with Killing spinors \cite{figueroa-ofarrill:2014}.
-We will present a precise formulation of this correspondence below, and show that it induces geometric structures previously studied by Nash and Bielawski--Schwachhofer.
+We will present a precise formulation of this correspondence below, and show that it induces various geometric structures on the framed moduli space.
 We then show that these geometric structures are compatible with the symmetric bilinear forms $g_\pm$.